danielsaidi/website_danielsaidi/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 ```

 However, this approach would still require you to remember to add every new case
-to the array.
-This is tedious and error-prone, and completely unnecessary, since
+to this array.
+It is tedious...and completely unnecessary, since we now have the
-we now have the brand new `CaseIterable` to help us out.
+brand new `CaseIterable` to help us out.

 ## Testing iterable enums

-`CaseIterable` is a new Swift 4.2 protocol that adds an `allCases` property to
+`CaseIterable` is a Swift 4.2 protocol that adds an `allCases` property to enums
-enums that implement it.
-With it, we can reduce the amount of code we have to
+that implement it.
+With it, we can reduce the amount of code we have to write in
-write in our tests.
+our tests.

-First of all, make `UserNotification` implement `CaseIterable` like this:
+First, make `UserNotification` implement `CaseIterable` like this:

 ```swift
 public enum UserNotification: String, CaseIterable {